yawgmoth/pyhanabi/README.md

 Our system can also be used to view replays of games, as well as taking over game play at any point during such a replay, even with a different AI.
 As an example for the use of this feature, we have obtained a data set, consisting of over 2000 game logs from 240 players, which is available in a [separate repository](https://github.com/yawgmoth/HanabiData).
 Simply place the game logs in the `log/` directory and they can be opened from the main menu of the UI.

+## Bibliography

+If you use the AIs contained in this project for research purposes, these are the appropriate references:

+For the Inner State, Outer State and Self Recognition player:

+Osawa, Hirotaka.
+"Solving Hanabi: Estimating Hands by Opponent's Actions in Cooperative Game with Incomplete Information."
+Workshops at the Twenty-Ninth AAAI Conference on Artificial Intelligence.
+2015.

+For the Intentional and Self Intentional player:

+Eger, Markus, Martens, Chris and Alfaro Cordoba, Marcela.
+"An Intentional AI for Hanabi".
+To appear.
+More information and preprint [here](http://yawgmoth.github.io/research/hanabiai)

 ## Disclaimer